Kira Lewis Jr.: Utah Jazz (2024)

+Capital City Go-Go (2024–2025)

+Lewis joined the Houston Rockets for the 2024 NBA Summer League.
+On September 29, 2024, Lewis signed with the Washington Wizards, but was waived on October 12.
+On October 28, he joined the Capital City Go-Go.

+Lewis joined the Miami Heat for the 2025 NBA Summer League.

+Wisconsin Herd (2025–present)

+On November 7, 2025, Lewis was named to the Wisconsin Herd opening night roster.

 National team career

 Lewis played for the United States at the 2019 FIBA Under-19 World Cup in Heraklion, Greece.
 He averaged four points and 1.6 assists per game and helped his team win a gold medal.